Edmonds College Logo

 5. Discuss the impact and influence of government regulation and administrative law over public affairs.

 This course provides the student with skills and knowledge to manage an Emergency Operations Center (EOC), acquire and control resources, and interface with on-scene responders within Incident Management Systems.
-Topics include EOC design, preparing, staffing and operating, jurisdictional setting, and the critical link between Incident Management Systems and emergency management operations.
-Prerequisite(s): Prerequisite: EMERG 102.
+Previously EMERG 200.
+Prerequisite(s): Completion of EM 110 or EMERG 115.

 Course Level Objectives

 This course provides participants with the knowledge and skills to develop, conduct, evaluate and report effective exercises that test a community's operations plan and operational response capability.
 Throughout the course, participants will learn about topics including exercise program management, design and development, evaluation, and improvement planning.
 It also builds a foundation for subsequent exercise courses, which provide the specifics of the Homeland Security Exercise and Evaluation Program (HSEEP) and the National Standard Exercise Curriculum (NSEC).
-Prerequisite(s): Prerequisite: EMERG 102.
+Previously EMERG 210.
+Prerequisite(s): Completion of EM 102 or EMERG 102with a minimum grade of 2.0.

 Course Level Objectives